Meanwhil3/TertrisInwza007/README.md

 # TetrisInwza007
 Run Main.py

 Control is

+R to restart
+ESC to close

 Player 1
 A D to move left and right
-W swap to hold piece
+W swap to hold a piece
 S soft drop (piece drop faster)
 Q rotate counter-clockwise
 E rotate clockwise